GiacomoSorbi/Katathon/README.md

 ### Prerequisites
 To set up this repo for local viewing/testing, first of all make sure you have the latest stable versions of NodeJS and NPM installed.

+Install [Redux DevTools Chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon).
+It is recommended to use Google Chrome as your development browser for this project and you will need to have the above extension installed to be able to run the project locally.
+It is recommended for any extension as it makes it easy to debug Redux logic.

 You should also create a sandbox MongoDB database for the project to connect to.
 You can create one at [mLab](https://mlab.com/) or another online MongoDB host.

 **Important:** You will be asked to set a database admin username and password when you create a database.
 You will need to remember these credentials, (Not to be confused with your mLab sign in credentials.)